asinpark123/asinpark123/README.md

-# Hi there, I'm, Ah Shin! 👋
+# Hi there, I am Ah Shin! 👋

 ## I'm a Full-Stack Developer based in Auckland, New Zealand.